xa-123955/GPS-DTI/README.md

 2. Train the Model

-For the experiments with vanilla DrugBAN, you can directly run the following command. ${dataset} could either be bindingdb, biosnap ,C.elegans and human. ${split_task} could be random , cold and cluster.
+For the experiments with vanilla GPS-DTI, you can directly run the following command. ${dataset} could either be bindingdb, biosnap ,C.elegans and human. ${split_task} could be random , cold and cluster.

 Run the following command to start the training process: